G3CFO Is Not a Typical CFO

 You may be asking why a CFO doesn’t become a CEO.
 Some do as that may be their long-term plan.
 I love what I do.
 I could probably outperform most of the CEOs I serve.
 But I also know my gifts, unique abilities, and desires.
 I’m a great number 2 person who enjoys watching the back of the CEO and also helping them to perform at their very best.

 If a CFO is not some sort of super controller, then what are they?
+Before we answer that question, we need to address an important concept and a few critical back-office roles in any small business.

 The 4 Accounting Roles™